What is wayfinding signage?

 Directional Signage

-Directional signage are signs are wayfinding signs that point toward a direction, usually using an arrow.
-Directional Signage means a sign for the public safety or which provides direction information for the control of vehicular traffic such as a Common Entrance or exit Sign or a loading area, and bearing no commercial advertising.
+Directional signage is a collection of wayfinding signs that point toward a direction, usually using arrows.
+Directional Signage can be used for public safety or to provide navigational information for the control of traffic such as a common entrance or exit sign, and bear no commercial advertising.

-A Directional Sign may take the form of a interior wayfinding Ground Sign or Wall Sign.
+A Directional Sign may take the form of an interior or exterior wayfinding ground sign or wall sign.

 Examples of Directional Signage: